Tornado outbreak of March 3–4, 1966

-A destructive series of four tornadoes hit the Southeastern United States during March 3-4, 1966.
-The worst event was a violent and long-lived F5 tornado, dubbed the Candlestick Park tornado after the name of a recently-opened Jackson, Mississippi shopping center which was leveled by the storm; possibly at least in part subconsciously because of the irony of a place named after what was once the only source of light in darkness for many having had, so to speak, seemingly all of it brutally snuffed out so quickly.
+A series of at least four tornadoes hit the Southeastern United States during March 3-4, 1966.
+The worst event was a violent and long-lived F5 tornado, dubbed the Candlestick Park tornado after the name of a recently opened Jackson, Mississippi shopping center that was leveled by the storm.
 The storm would bring catastrophic damage in Mississippi and Alabama along a 202.5 mi track.
 The outbreak killed 58, injured 521, and caused $75.552 million in damage.

 Meteorological synopsis

 On Thursday, March 3, 1966, the atmosphere over Mississippi was ripe for a violent tornado.
 In the upper-levels of the troposphere, a fairly strong jet stream, with winds estimated at 140 to 150 mph, oriented itself northeastward over the state, providing strong diffluence.
 A large mid-level trough, centered near Sioux Falls, South Dakota, was the overall system that produced the tornado.
 It featured low millibar heights roughly four times below the standard mean.
 Additionally, an unusually strong mid-level jet stream with 105 mph winds provided additional energy to the storm system.
 The final factor in the development of the Candlestick Park storm was a subtle wind shift near the surface.
 At the higher levels, winds flowed from the southwest to the northeast in relation to the jet stream; however, closer to the surface, the inflow from the low pressure system over South Dakota resulted in a south to north flow, allowing for rotation within storms.

-In the hours prior to the tornado forming, convective available potential energy (CAPE) values of over 1500 J/kg were present, indicating moderate instability.
+In the hours prior to the tornado forming, convective available potential energy (CAPE) values of over 1,500 J/kg were present, indicating moderate instability.
 However, dry air at higher levels created a capping inversion, limiting the number of thunderstorms that could develop.
 Later on, a warm front moved past Jackson, Mississippi, allowing more moist air into the region and increasing lapse rates.
 While this cap served to prevent a widespread tornado outbreak, it did allow for the formation of a few discrete strong storms.
 With this, a supercell thunderstorm developed over Louisiana and produced three tornadoes, including the large F5 tornado that moved through Mississippi and Alabama.